 Strategic Sourcing and Supplier Diversity

-In addition to implementing a successful Supplier Diversity Program, Nestlé Business Services North America is committed to implementing a Strategic Sourcing Initiative.
+In addition to implementing a successful Supplier Diversity Program, North America Procurement is committed to implementing a Strategic Sourcing Initiative.
 Together, these two programs ensure a winning purchasing strategy.

 What is Strategic Sourcing?

 Strategic sourcing means just that—we source all of our products strategically.
-The Purchasing Division of Nestlé Business Services North America is responsible for selecting only those suppliers who can successfully meet Nestlé’s regional and international needs.
+North America Procurement is responsible for selecting only those suppliers who can successfully meet Nestlé’s regional and international needs.
 With strategic sourcing, Nestlé can develop a strong, flexible and competitive supply base, and pass those improvements on to the customer.
 Supplier diversity is an extremely important component of our search to find those suppliers who can best meet Nestlé’s needs.

-The Nestlé Business Services North America Diversity Team currently supports the following North American operating companies:
+The North America Procurement Diversity Team currently supports the following operating companies: